Traveling to France during Covid-19: What you need to know before you go – KION546

 Cases were soaring earlier in the year, with 117,900 new cases reported on April 11 alone.
 Although the number dropped considerably lower in the following weeks, with 2,664 new cases being tallied on July 2, they have since begun to rise again.
 On August 17, the country registered over 100 deaths from Covid-19 for the first time since June.

-More than 82 million vaccination doses have been administered in the country as of August 19.
+More than 85 million vaccination doses have been administered in the country as of August 27, with 57% off the population fully vaccinated.

 France relaunched its test and trace app in October.
 TousAntiCovid is available for iPhone and Android devices.